 powered by nature

 Nowadays, the energy beneath the lake is harnessed for geothermal energy that powers the local region.
 You may see evidence of the geothermal forces as you travel around Taupo: plumes of clear white steam can be seen on the lakefront and near the streams that empty the lake, and the 193km shoreline has a constantly replenished supply of pumice – great for exfoliating rough skin!
-If you get a swim in the lake, you may notice warm, geothermal water currents.
+If you swim in the lake, you may notice warm, geothermal water currents.

 Don’t worry, if it weren’t safe to visit, we wouldn’t have our very own upmarket backpacker lodge in Taupo!
+If booking a Taupō holiday package make sure to request our Taupo lodge for your accommodation.

 SEVEN GREAT TAUPO VIEWS TO CAPTURE ON CAMERA: